Al-Haqbani/z/README.md

 skip a token or provide an invalid one, searches on that platform may return no results and you may see warning messages.

 Follow the prompts to perform a normal scan on a chosen platform, run the Smart JS scan, or run full auto mode across all supported platforms.
 When employee scanning is enabled you will be asked for a repository name (owner/repo) and the tool will automatically gather contributor usernames.
-Results are displayed in a formatted table using `rich`.
+Results are streamed to the terminal as soon as each platform finishes so you don't have to wait for the entire run.
 After each scan an HTML report `results.html` **and** a machine-readable JSON file `results.json` are saved with the complete links and color-coded severity.
 You can also launch the web interface from the menu.

 If you enable **Full Repo Scan**, the GitHub searcher crawls every file in each selected repository (or the entire organization) rather than relying solely on the search API.
 This thorough mode may take significantly longer.
 The **Wayback Repo** option can additionally fetch archived snapshots of those files to detect secrets that were deleted from history.